Rajivcs0/AQI-PREDICTOR-AND-ANALYAZER/README.md

 3. Streamlit Web Application:
   • Developed an interactive frontend where users can:
   ▪ Select Year, Date, City.
   ▪ View pollutant data and AQI level.
+  ▪ Using API key to fetch the live data and give a option to download a live fetch data.
   ▪ See a pie chart of pollutant concentrations (PM2.5, PM10, NO2, CO, O3).
   ▪ Receive a health notification based on AQI level.
   • Optional ML integration: Use live inputs to predict AQI using the trained model.
-4. Visualization:
+5. Visualization:
   • Pie charts to show pollutant proportions.
   • Bar charts, 3D charts, radar, scatter, and bubble charts for deeper insights.
   • Visual alerts and textual advisory based on AQI categories (Good to Severe).